Meeting with Baptiste Guinaudeau

 How do you and Julie fit into the team?

 Julie and I could be in the vineyard and cellar every day, as that is where we love to be, but we also have the role of being the driving force of the team.
-This has allowed my parents to take a step back and do things they didn’t have time for before, such as handle communication, labels, and work on our distribution to make it consistent with our search for value.
+This has allowed my parents to take a step back and do things they didn’t have time for before, such as handle public relations, labels, and work on our distribution to make it consistent with our values.
 These are projects that have occupied some members of the team.

-As for me, I keep an eye on everything.
+As for me, I oversee everything.
 I watch over everyone, and my goal is to find someone better than me on every issue, whether internal or external.

 What are the big topics of the moment?

 We are experiencing a golden period where great vintages are succeeding one another.
-We are reaching a turning point where what made a great vintage in Bordeaux is being disrupted.
-Before, there were three major matrices.
-Either a solar matrix, with a hot and dry climate like 1989, 2005, or 2015.
-Or a classic “Bordeaux” matrix marked by an oceanic influence with more balanced wines like 1986, 1988, 2014, or 2012.
-Then, there were vintages with extreme matrices, very humid or very hot.
+We are reaching a turning point where what made a great vintage in Bordeaux is being challenged.
+Before, there were three major climates.
+Either a solar climate, with a hot and dry climate like 1989, 2005, or 2015.
+Or a classic “Bordeaux” climate marked by an oceanic influence with more balanced wines like 1986, 1988, 2014, or 2012.
+Then, there were vintages with extreme climates, very humid or very hot.
 Before, we would have one extreme vintage per decade, but in recent years, they have been happening more frequently.

 2016 marks a turning point.
-It is a mixed vintage with marked sequences and rapid shifts from one extreme to another, which we experienced in 2018 and 2020.
+It is a mixed vintage with distinct sequences and rapid shifts from one extreme to another, which we experienced in 2018 and 2020.

 We are experiencing a golden period where great vintages are succeeding one another.
-We are reaching a turning point where what made a great vintage in Bordeaux is being disrupted.
+We are reaching a turning point where what made a great vintage in Bordeaux is being challenged.

 What state of mind are you in?